Gonzalo Fernández de Córdoba (1585–1635): Duchy of Milan

 From 1625 to 1629 he was Governor of the Duchy of Milan.
 In 1628 he took part in the War of the Mantuan Succession, but complained he had been given sufficient resources.
 When he failed to take Casale and stop the French invasion in 1629, he was called back to Madrid and court-martialed.
 He was replaced by Spinola, who died shortly after.

 Later life and death

 He was reinstated a few years later and sent to the Netherlands in 1632.
 Here he conducted operations on the lower Rhine in the rear of the victorious army of Gustavus Adolphus, but he was unable to prevent the Capture of Maastricht by Frederick Henry, Prince of Orange.
 He was recalled to Spain in 1633 and died at Montalbán in 1635, without having been married, and with no issue.

 In pop culture

-Don Goncalo Fernandes de Cordva - Series: Equestrian Portraits of Generals in the Thirty Years War.

 He is also a character in the novel The Betrothed, where Alessandro Manzoni describes the anger of the Milanese populace towards him, when he leaves Milan in 1629.